Bianca is a psychiatric nurse and a public health professional with 12 years of experience in the international medical humanitarian field.

 - Teaching at the Masters in Public Health and various short courses and student advise (thesis) and tutoring

-Bianca Tolboom is a nurse and a public health professional, with 12 years of experience in the international medical humanitarian field.
-She worked in various (fragile and conflict affected) contexts, including Sudan and South Sudan, Somalia, India, South Africa, Bahrain, Zimbabwe and Papua New Guinea.
-The work she did ranged from coordinating and managing hospitals, clinics and therapeutic feeding centers, to organizing mass vaccination campaigns and responding to cholera outbreaks.
+Bianca has worked in numerous fragile and conflict-affected contexts, including Sudan and South Sudan, Somalia, India, South Africa, Bahrain, Zimbabwe and Papua New Guinea.
+Her work ranges from from coordinating and managing hospitals, clinics and therapeutic feeding centers, to organising mass vaccination campaigns and responding to cholera outbreaks.

-In Zimbabwe, South Africa and Papua New Guinea, the focus of her work was to establish and run community based interventions, responding to the medical and psychosocial needs of survivors of Sexual and Gender Based Violence.
-She has been involved in qualitative and quantitative research.
+In Zimbabwe, South Africa and Papua New Guinea, Bianca’s work focused on establishing and running community-based interventions to respond to the medical and psycho-social needs of survivors of sexual and gender-based Violence.
+She has deep experience with both qualitative and quantitative research.

 Advocating safe abortion: outcomes of a multi‐country needs assessment on the potential role of national societies of obstetrics and gynecology